valkey-io/valkey-doc/commands/cluster-delslots.md

     > CLUSTER DELSLOTS 5000 5001
     OK

-## Usage in Redis Cluster
+## Usage in Valkey Cluster

 This command only works in cluster mode and may be useful for debugging and in order to manually orchestrate a cluster configuration when a new cluster is created.
-It is currently not used by `redis-cli`, and mainly exists for API completeness.
+It is currently not used by `valkey-cli`, and mainly exists for API completeness.